 The simulation is a chain or series of steps each modeling a specific physical process.
-The following picture describes the general workflow and the products.
+The following picture describes the general workflow and the products for neutrinos from an accelerator beam.
 Each piece will be described in detail.

 - Produces final state secondaries from neutrino interactions within the detector based on input flux description